SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

         <sup>✅ recommended</sup>
       </div>
       <span class="form-field-description">
-        IMU sits on top of the SuperMini.
+        IMU sits on top of the ProMicro.
 This removes need in additional PCB.
       </span>
     </label>
   </fieldset>